AI Strategy for CTOs

 Experiment more

 No one knows what is going on.
-The futuree is wide open.
+The future is wide open.
 You need to experiment more with AI, what tools work for you, what tools do not work for you.
 Do you need your own AI model?
 Do you need to fine tune an AI model instead of writing source code?
-Constant experimentsx let you learn about AI and you, something no one can do for you.
+Local RAG with a vector database?
+Constant experiments let you learn about AI and you, something no one can do for you or tell you about.

 Hire people - interns if no money - to find out what AI means for you

 With your services and your data and your business model, only you know what AI means for you.
 Hire people to find out what AI means for your company.
-If you don’t have the money, hire some interns now.
+If you don’t have the money, hire some interns now, like yesterday.

 Have a new product funnel